maciejgz/rac/README.md

       Then the saga is compensated in the rac-rent-service and rac-user-service (charged money is returned to the user).
 - rac-rent-service sends a return success to the api gateway (HTTP).
-In case of failure, the saga is compensated in the rac-rent-service and error message has to be returned to the api gateway (HTTP).
+In case of failure, the saga is compensated in the rac-rent-service and error message has to be returned to the api gateway over websocket.
 User then has to contact the support.

 When a rental is finished, customer and car GPS agents should decrease the frequency of data sending to the location service - once per 30s.
 Location service should update the car and user location in the database and push notifications ( **RAC_LOCATION_USER_CHANGED**, **RAC_LOCATION_CAR_CHANGED**) to Kafka (events consumed by the search, car, user and rent service).
+User is notified about the successful return by the Websocket connection.

 ## Build and run